 Fuel quality act

-The Swedish Fuel quality act came into force 1 May 2011.
-This act transposes the Fuel Quality Directive in Sweden.
+The Swedish Fuel Quality Act (Drivmedelslag (2011:319)) came into force 1 May 2011.
+This act transposes the Fuel Quality Directive (2009/30/EC) in Sweden.
 It contains rules on which fuel qualities that may be put on the Swedish market, and includes reporting obligations for fuel suppliers on a number of issues.
 The Swedish Energy Agency is responsible for supervising compliance with the implementation of the Fuel Quality Directive's Article 7 a in Swedish legislation.

-The Fuel quality ordinance assigns a supervisory role to the Swedish Energy Agency and the Swedish Transport Agency, each responsible for different parts of the legislation.
+The ordinance to the Fuel Quality Act (Drivmedelsförordning (2011:346)) and it assigns a supervisory role to the Swedish Energy Agency and the Swedish Transport Agency, each responsible for different parts of the legislation.

 The Swedish Energy Agency is responsible for the greenhouse gas reduction target imposed on fuel suppliers which derives from the Fuel Quality Directive's (FQD) article 7a.
-Fuel suppliers that are taxable according to Chapter 5.
-Energy tax act (1994:1776) are obliged to fulfil the target and report their progress to the Swedish Energy Agency.
+Fuel suppliers that are taxable according to the Swedish act about Energy taxes (Lag (1994:1776) om skatt på energi) are obliged to fulfil the target and report their progress to the Swedish Energy Agency.

-The European Energy Agency has presented the results for all member states regarding fulfilment of the target where Finland and Sweden were the only member states to fulfill the target by 2020.
-Please fins the results in the external link to the right.
+The European Energy Agency has presented the results for all member states regarding fulfilment of the target in FQD article 7a.
+Several member states failed to reach the target.